-This course presents fundamental principles underlying social influences upon human behavior; such as attitudes and attitude change, socialization, communication, group dynamics, inter-group relations as influenced by social structure and individual personality, cognition, and emotional factors.
+This course will focus on presenting the fundamental principles underlying social influences upon human behavior, such as: attitudes and attitude change, socialization, communication, group dynamics, inter-group relations as influenced by social structure and individual personality, cognition, and emotional factors.
+(3 credits)

 - ENG 101: English Composition 1

 - PSY 101: Psychology (Recommended)